-For information about the available protocol names, refer to the documentation for the Java Virtual Machine (JVM).
-For Oracle Java, refer to the list of Additional JSSE Standard Names.
+For information about the available protocol names, see the documentation for the Java Virtual Machine (JVM).
+For Oracle Java, see the list of Additional JSSE Standard Names.

 Follow these protocol recommendations:

 - Use TLS 1.3 when it is supported by available libraries, otherwise use TLS 1.2. - If TLS 1.1 or TLS 1.0 is required for backwards compatibility, use it only with express approval from enterprise security. - Do use deprecated versions SSL 3 or SSL 2.